-This example shows you how to deploy Sobel edge detection that uses Raspberry Pi Camera Module V2 and display on the NVIDIA Jetson Nano Hardware using the GPU Coder™ Support Package for NVIDIA® GPUs.
-In the example Sobel Edge Detection on NVIDIA Jetson Nano using Raspberry Pi Camera Module V2, we have seen accessing the Raspberry Pi Camera Module V2 on NVIDIA Jetson Nano hardware using the GPU Coder Support Package for NVIDIA GPUs.
-In the current example, we will generate code for accessing I/O (camera and display) to deploy on the NVIDIA Jetson Nano hardware.
-We will consider the same Sobel edge algorithm for showing this capability.
+This example shows you how to deploy Sobel edge detection application that uses a Raspberry Pi Camera Module V2 and displays the edge detected output on the NVIDIA Jetson Nano Hardware.
+The Sobel Edge Detection on NVIDIA Jetson Nano using Raspberry Pi Camera Module V2 example showed how to capture image frames from the Raspberry Pi Camera Module V2 on an NVIDIA Jetson Nano hardware and process them in the MATLAB® environment.
+This example shows how to generate code for accessing I/O peripherals (camera and display) and perform processing on the NVIDIA Jetson Nano hardware.

 Target Board Requirements

 Raspberry Pi Camera Module V2 connected to the CSI host port of the target.

 Ethernet crossover cable to connect the target board and host PC (if you cannot connect the target board to a local network).